Man scratching his head next to the words WTF WCAG Technique Failure Bad Alt Text

 WCAG 1.1.1 Non-Text Content

-The goal of this criterion is to provide text-based alternatives to non-text content that “serves the equivalent purpose” so visually impaired users can access the content.
+The goal of the WCAG 1.1.1.
+Non-Text Content criterion is to provide text-based alternatives to non-text content that “serves the equivalent purpose” so visually impaired users can access the content.
 For the purpose of this article, the non-text content in question are all images.
 Success technique H37 requires short alt text as the text alternative.
 Images that are purely decorative should not have alt text, so screen readers will ignore them, but an empty ALT attribute should still be present on the image tag.

 WCAG Failures

 Missing alt text is one of the most common WCAG failures I’ve encountered.
-However, when viewing a directory-style website recently, I found three distinct types of failures of WCAG 1.1.1 having to do with other misuses of alt text and the ALT attribute.
+However, when viewing a directory-style website recently, I found three distinct types of alt text and ALT attribute failures.

 Text Alternatives That Are Not Alternatives

-WCAG failure F30 covers instances where the ALT attribute contains placeholder or non-meaningful text, which does not provide a true text alternative.
+WCAG failure F30 covers the use of placeholder or non-meaningful text, which does not provide a true text alternative.
 In the code below, the alt text is simply “image”.

 <a href="https://*****.com/"> <img class="lazy loaded" src="https://*****.com/wp-content/uploads/2021/11/*****-03-e1638226598111.png" data-src="https://*****.com/wp-content/uploads/2021/11/*****-03-e1638226598111.png" alt="image" data-was-processed="true"> </a>